Sprinklr (NYSE:CXM) Releases FY 2023 Earnings Guidance

-Hedge funds and other institutional investors have recently bought and sold shares of the business.
-Credit Suisse AG bought a new stake in Sprinklr in the 4th quarter valued at about $276,000.
-Charles Schwab Investment Management Inc. acquired a new position in shares of Sprinklr in the 1st quarter valued at approximately $255,000.
-Graham Capital Management L.P. acquired a new position in shares of Sprinklr in the 1st quarter valued at approximately $232,000.
-Royal Bank of Canada raised its position in shares of Sprinklr by 515.0% in the 3rd quarter.
-Royal Bank of Canada now owns 9,225 shares of the company’s stock valued at $161,000 after buying an additional 7,725 shares in the last quarter.
-Finally, Bank of America Corp DE acquired a new position in shares of Sprinklr in the 4th quarter valued at approximately $147,000.
-30.22% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors have recently modified their holdings of the business.
+Bank of America Corp DE lifted its stake in shares of Sprinklr by 388.7% in the 1st quarter.
+Bank of America Corp DE now owns 45,410 shares of the company’s stock worth $541,000 after purchasing an additional 36,118 shares during the period.
+Advisors Asset Management Inc. bought a new stake in shares of Sprinklr during the first quarter worth $44,000.
+Royal Bank of Canada raised its holdings in shares of Sprinklr by 117.2% in the first quarter.
+Royal Bank of Canada now owns 36,025 shares of the company’s stock valued at $428,000 after acquiring an additional 19,438 shares in the last quarter.
+Ensign Peak Advisors Inc purchased a new position in Sprinklr in the first quarter valued at about $111,000.
+Finally, California State Teachers Retirement System grew its stake in Sprinklr by 235.1% in the first quarter.
+California State Teachers Retirement System now owns 83,558 shares of the company’s stock valued at $994,000 after purchasing an additional 58,623 shares during the last quarter.
+30.22% of the stock is currently owned by institutional investors and hedge funds.

 Sprinklr Company Profile (Get Rating)